 Steps

-- We have the below dataset where we have the cell data C7 and C9 missing.
+- We have the below dataset where data is missing in cells C7 and C9.

 - Using the surrounding values, we need to estimate the quantity values in those cells.

-- Next, select the range of cells D6:D8, and then go to the Home tab > Editing group.
+- Select the range of cells D6:D8, and go to the Home tab > Editing.

 - In the Series window, click on the Columns in the Series in option and select Linear in the Type option.

 - You can see that the Step values are now set to 2.5 by default.
-You can edit these values for your needs.
+You can edit these values as per needs.

 - You can also calculate the step value using the following formula in the cell C18: